Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: An example application with conditional Euclidean flows

-With the likelihood function (eq. \ref{eq:likelihood}) and the inherent prior distribution we can construct a true posterior distribution.
-In the following we assume a flat prior for simplicity.
+In the following we study three Euclidean conditional normalizing flows in a simple example to infer the position of a neutrino interaction in the toy Monte Carlo.
+With the true likelihood of the true data generating function (eq. \ref{eq:likelihood}) and the inherent prior distribution we can construct a true posterior distribution.
+We assume a flat prior for simplicity.
 We can then compare the true posterior with the posterior approximations obtained using various normalizing flows after training.
-Fig. \ref{fig:posterior_comparisons} shows such a comparison for the example events from the previous section.
-It compares a flexible Gaussianization flow \cite{Meng2020} with an affine flow (see fig. \ref{fig:nf_illustration} for details).
+Fig. \ref{fig:posterior_comparisons} shows such a comparison for the example events from section \ref{sec:toy_mc}.
+It compares a flexible Gaussianization flow \cite{Meng2020} with an affine flow (see Fig. \ref{fig:nf_illustration} for details).
 For dataset 1, which consists of a single photon collection module, the resulting posterior is highly non-Gaussian.
 The flexible Gaussianization flow can approximate the posterior much better than an affine flow with a single width parameter.
-For dataset 2 the events generally contain more observed photons and the posteriors become more Gaussian-like.
+For dataset 2 the events generally contain more observed photons and the posteriors become more Gaussian-like as dictated by the Bernstein-von-Mises theorem \cite{vaart_1998}.
 Both flows have more comparable shapes in this example.
-To assess performance more generally, fig. \ref{fig:posterior_vs_complexity} shows the posterior approximation quality versus the number of parameters of the second part of the flow.
+To assess performance more generally, Fig. \ref{fig:posterior_vs_complexity} shows the posterior approximation quality versus the number of parameters of the second part of the flow.
 The number of parameters of the first GRU encoder part is held fixed and not included in the quantity displayed on the x-axis.
 The second part, which consists of an MLP with two layers, is varied in its hidden dimension.
 For the Gaussianization flow, additionally the number of flow parameters is varied, which specifically for Gaussianization flows leads to more internal layers and more kernel basis elements (see appendix \ref{appendix:impl_details} for details).
-In general, the flexible Gaussianization flow is more parameter efficient than the simpler affine flow.
-The MSE loss yields a posterior that only by chance is roughly the same scale than some posteriors for dataset 2, while for dataset 1 it is completely off and therefore not shown.
-The better parameter efficiency of the Gaussianization flow has to do with the possibility to adjust the potential complexity of the flow itself, i.e. increase the size of $\bar{F}$.
+In general, the flexible Gaussianization flow is able to reach better density estimation by having a lower KL divergence to the true distribution than the simpler affine flow.
+As can be seen in Fig. \ref{fig:posterior_vs_complexity} b), the MSE loss with a standard normal posterior is roughly the same scale as the other posterior approximations in dataset 2, and the corresponding KL-divergence to the true posterior only a little worse than for an affine or Gaussianization flow.
+This happens by chance here, since true posteriors have various shapes and scales and no reason to match a standard normal distribution.
+For dataset 1 (Fig. \ref{fig:posterior_vs_complexity} a)), on the other hand, the standard normal using the MSE-loss is much worse in terms of KL-divergence to the true posterior and therefore not shown in the figure.
+The better approximation performance of the Gaussianization flow has to do with the possibility to adjust the potential complexity of the flow itself, i.e. increase the size of $\bar{F}$.
 For an affine flow, on the other hand, $\bar{F}$ is fixed to be a mean $\bar{\mu}$ and width $\sigma$, and one can only increase the complexity by increasing the MLP hidden dimension.
 In all cases, the final performance saturates, where more parameters do not help performance.
-We interpret this as a bottleneck of the GRU encoder, since the Gaussianization flow should in principle be flexible enough to describe all true posterior shapes in the training dataset.
-We come back to this point in the discussion at the very end of the paper.